 There are 11-chapter assignments that are to be completed in Blackboard.
-Each assignment is worth between 15 and 20 points and the lowest chapter assignment score will be dropped at the end of the term.
+Each assignment is worth between 15 and 20 points.
+These assignments must be submitted as either pdf documents or word documents.
+Assignments submitted in other formats will receive a zero.
 The assignments can be submitted for credit no later than the assigned due date at midnight.
 No late work will be accepted.
 The answers to all graded assignments will be posted immediately following the due date.
-See course schedule below for specific assignment due dates.
+See the course schedule below for specific assignment due dates.
+This course does not permit the use of generative AI tools to complete coursework.
+Any work that violates this policy will be assigned a grade of zero.